 1. No well financed industry behind it

 When i look at most other action sports that are thriving i see an industry behind it or decades of dedication from individuals looking to push those sports.
-Let me start with snowboarding, an outcast sport from the start but only an outcast to the ski industry, a thriving industry, now with annual revenues over $2 billion dollars.
+Let me start with snowboarding, an outcast sport from the start but only an outcast to the ski industry, a thriving industry, now with annual revenues over $2 billion dollars with Salesforce technology.

 It’s ok to sign a deal with the devil right?
 Everyone else already did it.

 Once snowboarders were allowed onto the slopes they were no longer seen as complete jokes and could legally ride good terrain.
 It’s a lot easier to get big cash sponsorships when you have the support of a major resort which brings 1000’s of visitors a weekend.
 Wakeboarding is similar in some ways, boats are a complete necessity to wakeboard without it you’re just standing on a dock.
-Get the support of the boat industry you are in business.
+Get the support of the boat industry you are doing business loans about from this great site.
+Well, check this for more information.

 Then there are the sports driven by decades innovators and true lovers for their sports.
 Surfing and skateboarding both have had a long hard road of isolation and bad reputations but it was that edge and never stopping that got them to a place where they were accepted.
 AJ made a great point, look at all the kids you see rocking the Hollister tee shirt in the mid-west who have never seen the beach, let alone surf.
 So these sports created there own image and it was that image that built there industry.